intel-lab-lkp/linux/Documentation/trace/histogram.rst

       Entries: 16
       Dropped: 0

+Keys are 64-bit, so the group holding the largest values is truncated where that range ends and can be smaller than the size asked for.

 To save stacktraces, create a synthetic event with a field of type "unsigned long[]" or even just "long[]".
 For example, to see how long a task is blocked in an uninterruptible state::